legislation/data-documentation/api/publication-log.md

 ## Fields

 Each Publication Log entry has multiple fields describing its publication or withdrawal event.
 The Publication Log represents most of the fields using the `http://www.legislation.gov.uk/namespaces/publication-log` namespace (normally using the prefix `pbl:`), but also uses other namespaces.
-Note that the Atom namespace (`http://www.w3.org/2005/Atom`) is used without a prefix in the feeds and in the examples drawn from it below.
+Note that the Atom namespace (`http://www.w3.org/2005/Atom`) is used without a prefix in the feeds and in the examples drawn from it below, but the table below uses the `atom:` prefix to show where a field uses the Atom namespace.
 (For more information about the namespaces, see the [Common namespaces in our data](/api/xml-intro.md#common-namespaces-in-our-data) section of the guide.)

 The fields that appear in Publication Log entries are: